 Natives of Mexico and the American Southwest, both Yucca and Agave plants belong to the family of Agavaceae.

-In both cases their leaves grow in a spiral pattern out from the centre forming a ‘rosette’ structure.
+In both cases their sword-like leaves grow in a spiral pattern out from the centre forming a ‘rosette’ structure.

 Yuccas typically bloom every year with bell-shaped blossoms while many Agaves bloom only once and then die, and the flower has a very different shape.

 Yucca’s bell-shaped flowers.An old botanical illustration of agave flowers on an agave known as a Century Plant because it only blooms once in a hundred years (probably closer to 60 – 80 years, but that can be a lifetime in people years).
 Agave sisalana flowers, the agave responsible for sisal, a stiff fibre used by the indigenous peoples in the production of rope, clothing and floor coverings.